 a.
-Theater commanders may issue, within their respective commands, implementing instructions governing the employment and compensation of the Cl consistent with these regulations.
-Copies of such instructions will be forwarded promptly to ODCSOPS.
+Theater commanders may issue, within their respective commands, implementing instructions governing the employment and compensation of the CI consistent with these regulations.
+Copies of the instructions will be forwarded promptly to ODCSOPS.

-b.
+.
 The CI will be employed, so far as possible, in work necessary for the construction, administration, management, and maintenance of the CI camps.

 c.
-The Cl compensation procedures will be accomplished in accordance with AR 37-1.
+The CI compensation procedures will be accomplished in accordance with AR 37-1.